Wait for the Wagon: History

 J.E.
 Boswell also published a minstrel version ("Wait For The Wagon: A New Ethiopian Song & Melody") in 1851, as arranged by W. Loftin Hargrave.

 Wait for the Wagon was also published in London circa 1847 - 1869.

 The song became a hit in the Eastern United States, and other minstrel troupes added it to their own performances.
 Through them, it spread to the South and West.
 It remained particularly popular in the Ozarks and Mississippi through the Civil War.

 This tune was also the Regimental March of The Royal Corps of Transport, a part of the British Army formed in 1965 from The Royal Army Service Corps and elements of The Royal Engineers.
 The corps was amalgamated with several others to form The Royal Logistic Corps in 1993, and this tune was superseded by the march 'On Parade'.
 The tune however is still used as the march for Royal Australian Corps of Transport.

 A version of the song, entitled "The Southern Wagon" was written during the American Civil War by soldiers in the Confederacy.
 The lyrics glorify and justify their secession, and mentions both the Battle of First Manassas and General P. G. T. Beauregard.
 A Unionist version was also published, "The Old Union Wagon."
 This compared the wagon itself to the Union, as it was built out of "Charter Oak", and enjoined listeners to "stick to our Wagon."

+A version of the song was written as a campaign song for President Millard Fillmore in the 1850s.

 In 2001, Leapfrog Enterprises released the Fun and Learn Phonics Bus, the Alphabet Pal caterpillar, and the Discovery Ball.
 An instrumental version of this song plays in the music mode, but only if the letter Z is pressed.
 It was later played on the LeapStart Learning Table a year later when you press the banjo spinner at a certain point in the music setting.